 Rounding out the crossroads of Albion is the Great Lake-to-Lake Trail.
-The route will connect Port Huron (and Lake Huron) of the Thumb area to South Haven (and Lake Michigan) of wine country.
-In between will be 240 miles of trail and numerous tourist destinations.
-It is scheduled for completion in 2019.
+The route will connect Port Huron — and Lake Huron — of Michigan’s Thumb to South Haven — and Lake Michigan.
+Numerous tourist destinations will dot the 240-mile trail scheduled for completion in 2019.
 The annual Michigander Bike Tour will take place on the system that year.

 Large trailways make big impact near home

 To Gregg Strand, Calhoun County Trailway Alliance board member and director of corporate and foundation relations at Albion College, the idea to expand the Albion River Trail was at the right place — the hub of four trailway systems — at the right time.

 The city of Albion was able to secure a nearly $300,000 grant from the Michigan Department of Natural Resources’ trust fund.
 Further funding came from the Albion Community Foundation and a fund created by oil company Enbridge after its Kalamazoo oil spill.